Wayfarer-Labs/owl-wms/profiling/README.md

 ## Potential ideas:
-1. Use NVIDIA TensorRT backend instead of torch inductor for speedups on NVIDIA GPUs. https://docs.pytorch.org/TensorRT/user_guide/torch_compile.html
+1. Use NVIDIA TensorRT backend instead of torch inductor for speedups on NVIDIA GPUs. https://docs.pytorch.org/TensorRT/user_guide/torch_compile.html TorchInductor based default torch compiler is JIT.
+"This provides users the most runtime flexibility, however limits options regarding serialization."
+It still uses Torch-TensorRT but for subgraphs which are amenable.

+We can do Ahead-of-time (AOT) compilation with torch_tensorrt directly.
+This gives us maximum acceleration.
+For the subgraphs which are not Torch-TensorRT supported operators, we can add a PyTorch external Op to try and accelerate it.

 ## Optimization history:
 **1B Model notes (for 1 step with KV cache)**: